 We rely on electricity more than ever.
 From our phones to appliances – our life without electricity is practically unimaginable.

 While safety standards have improved over the years, that doesn’t mean that accidents can’t happen – electrical hazards do still exist.
 The good news is that once you recognize what the hazards are, you can take steps to eliminate them.
-For some, you may require the assistance of a residential electrician.
+For some, you may require the assistance of a residential electrician in Vancouver.

 Here are some of the most dangerous home electrical hazards.